b-crawl/bcrawl/README.md

   - Vine Stalkers start with Regeneration 1.
   - Demigod's XP modifier is -1.
   - Felids and Octopodes can wear scarves.
-  - v1.3.4: Trolls have natural AC but can't wear body armour, and are slightly better at magic but worse with shields.
+  - v1.4: Trolls have natural AC but can't wear body armour, and are slightly better at magic but worse with shields.
 They eventually gain Regen 2, rC+, and rF+.
+  - v1.4: Deep Dwarves lose their Heal Wounds ability and start the game with Elyvilon if their background doesn't start with a god.
+They also don't gain HP from vampiric effects.

 #### New Spells
   - Summon Scorpions summons one group of 1-4 scorpions.